Peter Frampton: Solo career

 Frampton had little commercial success with his early albums.
 This changed with his best-selling live album, Frampton Comes Alive!, in 1976, from which "Baby, I Love Your Way", "Show Me the Way", and an edited version of "Do You Feel Like We Do", were hit singles.
 The latter two tracks also featured his use of the talk box guitar effect.
 The album was recorded in 1975, mainly at the Winterland Ballroom in San Francisco, California, where Humble Pie had previously enjoyed a good following.
 Frampton had a new line-up, with Americans Bob Mayo on keyboards and rhythm guitar and Stanley Sheldon on bass.
 Wills had been sacked by Frampton at the end of 1974, and Bown had left on the eve of Frampton Comes Alive, to return to England and new fame with Status Quo.
 Frampton Comes Alive was released in early January, debuting on the charts on 14 February at number 191.
 The album was on the Billboard 200 for 97 weeks, of which 55 were in the top 40, of which 10 were at the top.
-The album beat, among others, Fleetwood Mac's Fleetwood Mac to become the top selling album of 1976, and it was also the 14th best seller of 1977.
+The album was the third best selling album of 1976.
 The album won Frampton a Juno Award in 1977.

 A tribute to the album's staying power, readers of Rolling Stone ranked Frampton Comes Alive No. 3 in a 2012 poll of all-time favourite live albums.
 The article's text stated, "He was loved by teenage girls, and their older brothers.
 He owned the year 1976 like nobody else in rock."
 The success of Frampton Comes Alive! put him on the cover of Rolling Stone, in a famous shirtless photo by Francesco Scavullo.
 Frampton later said he regrets the photo because it changed his image as a credible artist into a teen idol.

 In late 1976, Frampton and manager Dee Anthony visited the White House at the invitation of Steven Ford, the president's son.
 On 24 August 1979, Frampton received a star on the Hollywood Walk of Fame at 6819 Hollywood Boulevard for his contributions to the recording industry.